Meiado/Meiado/README.md

 -  Improving myself day by day! <br>
 - Currently studying Java Spring and NestJS 🧑🏼‍🎓<br>

-- An extra love for Backend ⌨️<br>
+- An extra care for backend develop ⌨️<br>

 - Always trying to learn, so I can reach personal and professional growth, also new opportunities<br>
 - Subscribed to Bootcamp Santander 2024 - Backend with Java by DIO.🚀